 Total cost? £32 [$41].

 Next step: living the scumbro lifestyle.

-Seeing as it's pretty much only celebrities who are financially able live out this trend in its purest form, when it came to being spiritually baked into becoming a scumbro, my options were limited.
+Seeing as it's pretty much only celebrities who are financially able to live out this trend in its purest form when it came to being spiritually baked into becoming a scumbro, my options were limited.
 I didn't have a private jet to waltz toward, no hotel lobby to be papped in.
-I looked wistfully at the jewellery in the window of a local store, studying the gold, then thought about what I could do with my time.
-I was probably gonna need some friends.
+I looked wistfully at the jewelry in the window of a local store, studying the gold, then thought about what I could do with my time.
+I was probably going to need some friends.

 To get the ball rolling, I called some pals.
 No one answered.
 I guess they were all working hard at their jobs.
 I didn't have my own DiCaprio, or FKA twigs.
 I couldn't even reach a Mintz-Plasse.
 Instead, I hung out with this dog:

 Thing is, he wasn't actually mine.
 He was just a prop pooch.
 I was going to have to do it alone.
 But what exactly do scumbros do when they're by themselves?
 Sure, they loiter and vape and whatnot.
 But do they, like, do stuff?
 I guess they go to places where you spend money, like gambling in Vegas.
 Sadly, the closest I could get to that was a gambling machine in a dilapidated pub.

 I had a cocktail in a bar, too.

 I even went skateboarding, a top-tier aspirational alone time activity for anyone looking to segue away from superstardom.